phn1712002/LibraryOptimizer/.clinerules/general.md

 ## 📋 Template for New Algorithms

-See `.clinerules/new-algorithm.md` for detailed template when adding new algorithms.
+See `rules/new-algorithm.md` for detailed template when adding new algorithms and `rules/auto-generation-multi.md` for automatic multi-objective generation system.

 ## 🔍 Code Review Checklist